Scaling Leads Logic, Unfortunately

 A few notes from the intersection of small business branding and AI.

 The problem.
 The current AI models will hit a wall, and soon, he says, because they depend on shear compute.
 Just throw more Nvidia chips and gigantic data centers at the problem, the theory goes, and the LLMs will continue their seeming exponential improvements.
-That’s certainly the way it has seemed as a user on the ground, and of course the AI builders have used some of their fortunes to fan that belief into a bonfire.
-So what’s the evidence that we’ll be hitting a future wall anytime soon?
+That’s certainly the way it has seemed as a user on the ground, and of course the AI builders have used some of their fortunes to fan that belief into a huge bonfire of anticipation.
+So what’s the evidence that generative AI will be hitting a future wall anytime soon?

-Gary Marcus says a few things.
+Gary Marcus has a few things to say.
 First, he points to academic evidence that the pace of LLM improvement has already started to slow.
-This is why, for instance, OpenAI released ChatGPT 4.5 rather than 5.0—they were hoping the new model would be more profoundly different and thus the 5.0 name would feel right.
+This is why, for instance, OpenAI released ChatGPT 4.5 rather than 5.0—they were hoping the new model would be more profoundly different than 4.0 and thus the 5.0 name would feel right.
+(I won’t retread Open AI’s wacky naming conventions.)
 On the ground as a user, however, change seems like it’s coming pretty freaking fast.
 Are those academic studies really accurate?
-What other evidence?
+What’s the other evidence?

-Plus, stuff doesn’t make sense.
+Some stuff doesn’t make sense.
 Second, Marcus reminds us of all the hallucinations that continue to trouble AI outputs.
 One well-known example he uses is when someone asked ChatGPT how long it would take to bike from San Francisco to Hawaii.
 The answer: Depends on how fit the cyclist is and what sort of bike they’re riding.
 Trick question, yes, but a totally unhelpful answer (unless this is standup).
 AI gets lots of other things wrong, too.
 How many images of humans with six fingers have been generated?
 Many!
 The reasons for these issues, problems, and hallucinations are, Marcus argues, a result of the way the models have been built.
-So what’s the solution?
+(I’d also argue that AI models are just mimicking us since they’ve been trained on our output, and we humans misremember or make stuff up all the time, as I note in this post.)
+Okay, so what’s Marcus’ solution?

 My traffic issue.
 I ran into my own scaling vs logic issue recently while generating photorealistic race car images for a client project.
-In this case I tried both MidJourney ChatGPT and got the same response.
-I asked for a POV shot of the driver mid race from inside the car.
+In this case I tried both MidJourney and ChatGPT, and I got the same visual response.
+I asked for a shot from inside the car mid-race, POV driver.
 The issue…well just take a look.

-Clearly we need some rules that explain you drive WITH traffic rather than AGAINST it, especially when racing cars at extremely high speeds.
+Clearly we need some rules that explain to the models that you drive WITH traffic rather than AGAINST it, especially when racing cars at extremely high speeds.
+(Action movies, driving under the influence, and fleeing from police might need their own logical use cases.)
 There were other issues in these images as well, like lopsided steering wheels, three arm drivers, and using a right arm to reach the left side of the wheel.
 Details, but probably ones that wouldn’t surface if the models were based on symbolic logic rather than $10B worth of Nvidia chips.

 Okay, off to a client meeting while dodging oncoming traffic.
 Wish me luck!